 Wedgwood residents began to develop a sense of identity as a neighborhood and one of their first acts of community organizing was spurred by concern for fire safety.
 At that time in northeast Seattle the city limits were at NE 65th Street, so Wedgwood was outside the city in unincorporated King County and was without fire protection.

 Copyright notice: text and photos in this article are protected under a Creative Commons Copyright.
-Permission to copy text and photos from this article is NOT given.
+PLEASE ASK PERMISSION before you copy text and photos from this article.

 Wedgwood neighbors passed around a petition to form a fire district and on November 11, 1943, King County Fire District #19 was organized with Doug Clyde, Jerry Parmenter and Frank Provost as commissioners.
 Walt Adams, an insurance agent, obtained a Model A truck with pump attached.
 Each participating family was assessed $10 to pay for the truck and some equipment: extinguishers, axes, fire hats, coats, and boots.
-The fire truck was kept in Doug Clyde’s garage at 3148 NE 82nd Street.
+During the eighteen months of Wedgwood’s own fire district, the fire truck was parked in Doug Clyde’s carport at 3148 NE 82nd Street.

 Wedgwood organizing as a neighborhood